 Things to do In Harrisonburg VA

-Multicolored planks of wood forming the wall at the back of the bar symbolize the colors of the brews streaming from ten taps.
+Multicolored planks of wood that form the wall at the back of the bar symbolize the colors of the brews streaming from ten taps.
 Brother’s Craft Brewing turns into a lively event space with live music and food via food trucks on weekends.
-Try the great Rum-Barrel Belgian Dubbel, aged in old rum barrels from Peru, and the flagship Hoptimization.
-You don’t have to choose: A flight of 5 pours is just $8.

 Where to Eat in Harrisonburg VA

-EAT: Billy Jacks Wing and Draft Shack.
 Like any respectable pirate hangout, you’ll find the Skull and Crossbones flag and plenty of wise-ass nods to the Pirate life in this barn-like space.
-Fans of upgraded pub food will love the offerings here, among them, Chicken Sammy -a fried chick breast on hamburger bun topped with spicy cole slaw ($7.99) and Frito Pie – chili topped with cheese served in a bag of Fritos ($4.99).
+Fans of upgraded pub food will love the offerings here, among them, Chicken Sammy -a fried chick breast on hamburger bun topped with spicy cole slaw, and Frito Pie – chili topped with cheese served in a bag of Fritos.

-EAT: Jack Brown’s.
 Next to Billy Jacks, they call this stretch of downtown “Jacktown.”
-Come in for great burgers, beer and convivial discourse.
+Come to Jack Brown’s Joint for great burgers, beer and convivial discourse.
 Yes, there’s a bra-mirror-ball-chandelier.
 I don’t even want to know…..

-EAT: BBQ Ranch.
 This classic plastic-cloth on table BBQ joint has been around forever.
-Come in for pulled pork ($4.15), sweet tea and a gander at the collection of little porcelain pigs.
+Come in for pulled pork, sweet tea, and a gander at the collection of little porcelain pigs.